 As you review the SIS Integration Framework interface, you should explore the features under Advanced Configuration to understand what the Header values should be and which attributes are required.
 Since this is all displayed in the GUI, the online product documentation doesn’t describe these items explicitly.
 (This is in contrast to the old Advanced Data Integration Guides that listed out all the fields for CLI Snapshot.)

 For more detailed information on Headers and data see the Examples and Data Format knowledge paths.

 Figure 1: Custom Field Headers and Field Mapping

 By selecting the Field Mapping interface you can see the fields that are required by looking at the “Required for Insert” column.
 By selecting Custom Headers you can see the full list of default header values.

 If you are very familiar with the CLI Snapshot formats you may realize that we have exposed even more attributes for the objects you can manage through the Framework.
-Some, but not all of them are related to the new features (such as Terms).
+Some, but not all of them are related to the new features (eg. Terms).

 Setup of Snapshot Flat File

 Detailed instructions and options for setting up the Snapshot Flat File integration type may be found in the Snapshot Flat File Configuration Knowledge Path.